M3DLayout: A Multi-Source Dataset of 3D Indoor Layouts and Structured Descriptions for 3D Generation: Conclusion

 \section{Conclusion}

 We introduced M3DLayout, a large-scale, multi-source dataset for 3D indoor layout generation from structured text descriptions.
 It integrates real-world scans, professional designs, and procedurally generated scenes.
 Each layout is paired with structured descriptions that cover global scene summaries, relational placements of large furniture, and fine-grained arrangements of small objects.
 This multi-source, richly annotated structure enables the learning of diverse spatial and semantic patterns across a wide variety of indoor environments.
-We established a benchmark using a text-conditioned diffusion model, and experimental results validate that training on our dataset enhances the diversity and detail of generated layouts, with the Inf3DLayout subset in particular enabling more complex and richly annotated scenes.
-Despite these advances, our dataset has certain limitations.
-The structured descriptions, while comprehensive, are partly generated via language models and may contain noise.
+We established a benchmark using both a text-conditioned diffusion model and an autoregressive model, and experimental results validate that training on our dataset enhances the diversity and detail of generated layouts, with the Inf3DLayout subset in particular enabling more complex and richly annotated scenes.
 We hope M3DLayout serves as a valuable resource for advancing research in text-driven 3D scene synthesis.